Does Science Provide All The Answers?

 Does science need God to function?

 The Islamic tradition has an answer.
-Al-Ghazali made the argument in the eleventh century: the orderliness of nature — the very thing that makes science possible — is not self-grounding.
+Al-Ghazālī made the argument in the eleventh century: the orderliness of nature (the very thing that makes science possible) is not self-grounding.
 It rests on the constancy of God’s creative will.
-The laws of nature are God’s patterns (sunan), implanted in creation and sustained by His continuous action.
-They are immutable not because matter has some inherent compulsion to obey them, but because God does not change His way.
-The Quran states this directly: “You will find no change in the pattern of God” (48:23).
+The laws of nature are God’s sunan (immutable patterns), implanted in creation and sustained by His continuous action.
+They are immutable because God does not change His way, rather than because matter has some inherent compulsion to obey them.
+The Quran states this directly:

 فَلَن تَجِدَ لِسُنَّتِ ٱللَّهِ تَبْدِيلًا ۖ وَلَن تَجِدَ لِسُنَّتِ ٱللَّهِ تَحْوِيلًا ﴿٤٣﴾